-I have been writing fiction for more than twelve years.
+I have been writing fiction for more than fifteen years.
 It has been an exciting journey for this math-loving-dyslexic girl.
 I had read less than a handful of novels by the time I graduated from college and I thought I would end up in the field of science or math.
 But God had other plans and I wouldn't trade this journey for anything.
 As someone told me once, God's plans may not be easy, and they may not always make sense but they are never boring.

-Represented by Wendy Lawton at Books & Such Literary Management, I am a member of ACFW and My Book Therapy.
+I am a member of ACFW and My Book Therapy.
 I am a 2017 Genesis winner, 2016 Genesis finalist and double semi-finalist, 2014 Genesis finalist, 2012 Genesis semi-finalist, and a 2012 Frasier bronze medalist.

 When I am not writing or working, I spend time with my amazing husband.
 We have been married for fifteen wonderful years and have three sweet children.
 In my free time, I love coffee, rock hounding with my husband and kids, and distracting myself from housework.